openfans-community-offical/Debian-Pi-Aarch64/update.md

 8. Desktop image had add the Wechat and QQ Music Apps.

-9. Desktop image had upgrade the QQ, WPS version.
+9. Desktop image had upgraded the QQ, WPS version.

 10. The new os images support CM4 nvme boot and the upkg support u-boot booting.